ripplearc/ripplearc.github.io/_posts/2017-12-23-iOS-UI-Scrollling-Album.md

     return cellFullSpacing + cellNormalSpacing - leftSpacingOfFocusedCell
 }
 ```
-`focusedCellSize` also changes from `cellFullWidth` to `cellNormalWidth` linearly with `puppetFractionComplete` as the parameter.
+`focusedCellSize` also changes from `cellFullWidth` to `cellNormalWidth` linearly with `1 - puppetFractionComplete` as the parameter.
 Its center shifts accordingly.

 :pencil2: `ThumbnailSlaveFlowLayout.swift`
 ```swift